-The Center for Transplantation at UC San Diego Health System provides comprehensive and innovative treatment for people in need of a pancreas.
+The Center for Transplantation at UC San Diego Health provides comprehensive and innovative treatment for people in need of a pancreas.
 Below, find information on pancreas transplantation and combined kidney-pancreas transplantation.
 For more detailed information on kidney transplantation, see

 Kidney Transplant Program.